“But I must say he’s a little peculiar and hard to get used to.” – Judy Garland joking about new husband Vincente Minnelli in 1945

 When they arrived home at the mews cottage, Judy’s friend, and the head of the London fan club, Lorna Smith, who had dressed her at the Talk of the Town in January, came over to help unpack.
 Judy also spoke on the phone with Brian Glanvill, a London fan, who called Judy at the suggestion of their mutual friend, the designer Beatrice “Bumble” Dawson.
 Dawson thought Brian might work for Judy as an assistant.
 Brian says Judy told him he should come over to see her soon, and he sent her flowers to thank her until he would be able to meet with her.
 They would never meet.

-Photos: These two photos are allegedly the last photos taken of Judy in New York shortly before the trip to London.
+Photos: These two photos are allegedly the last photos taken of Judy in New York shortly before the trip to London( taken on June 15th).
 Judy is seen with her friend Bob Jorgenson.
 Both photos provided by Bobby Waters.
 Thanks, Bobby!